 - TrustWallet Ethereum compatible wallet for iOS and Android

-- MyEtherWallet client side Ethereum wallet
+- MyEtherWallet client-side Ethereum wallet

 With proven success in the security and Ethereum storage world, MyEtherWallet is a free, open-source interface to the Ethereum blockchain and network, allowing users to access and interact with the Ethereum blockchain through their node.

 As MyEtherWallet is one of the most popular wallets for users looking to store their ETH and ETH mining rewards, beware of copycat and phishing websites and even fake phone support.
 Make sure to always double check the domain you are accessing and keep an eye out for the word “secure” and green “https” in the address bar.
 Bookmarking MyEtherWallet is an effective way to prevent accidentally accessing the wrong website or wallet.
+For an extra level of security, you can also access MyEtherWallet via the Cool Wallet S, which you can wirelessly connect to your computer via bluetooth.
+For a step-by-step guide in integrating your Cool Wallet S and MyEtherwallet, click here.

 Easily identifiable by its giant fox head logo, MetaMask is a browser plugin, bridge, and wallet, which allows users to run Ethereum DApps right in their browser without having to run the entire Ethereum node.